 Signal Quality Data Entry -- Null the Field

-The user shall have the ability to null the Signal Quality data field by single mouse click.
+The user shall have the ability to globally null all Signal Quality data fields.

 Signal Quality Data Entry -- n/c

 The user shall have the ability to fill the Signal Quality Data field with the value n/c by single mouse click.